 When we eat food, we release dopamine and endorphins.
 This creates a natural feel-great experience.
 This neurophysiological process creates a strong emotional component to eating.
-Beyond the emotional component, using collagen protein and coconut oil or grass-fed ghee in your broth and teas can be very helpful.
+Beyond the emotional component, using collagen or bone broth protein and coconut oil or grass-fed ghee in your broth and teas can be very helpful.